derekbassett/containers-from-scratch/README.md

 The hostname is not modified inside the container.

 #### Step 3.
 Process isolation
+If you can't get the last step to work you can start with `step_2_hostname_isolation.go`

 ##### Break it: Run ps with no isolation from inside a container